Home » All Recipes » Desserts » Christmas Popcorn Balls

 How to Serve Christmas Popcorn Balls

-These festive popcorn balls pair beautifully with hot chocolate, spiced apple cider, and your favorite holiday coffee drinks.
+These festive popcorn balls pair well with hot chocolate, spiced apple cider, and your favorite holiday coffee drinks.
 Add them to a holiday charcuterie board or dessert board with sugar cookies, fudge, or gingerbread men for a sweet centerpiece everyone will love.

 More Easy Holiday Treats To Try